Comoros keeper could play last-16 tie

 Salim Ben Boina was injured in their final group match, and then Ahamada and fellow back-up keeper Moyadh Ousseini both tested positive for coronavirus.

-Ahamada and midfielder Yacine Bourhane, who also tested negative on Monday morning, will re-join the squad if they meet requirements set by tournament organisers Confederation of African Football (Caf).
+Ahamada and midfielder Yacine Bourhane, who also tested negative on Monday morning, will rejoin the squad if they meet requirements set by tournament organisers the Confederation of African Football (Caf).

 "They are now undergoing various tests, especially physical ones, to return to the competition," Comoros team manager El Hadad Himini said in a statement on Twitter.